hoangatuan/SPM-Selective-Testing/README.md

 1. Subcommand to init configuration file
 2. subcommand to run the full flow
 3. Subcommand to get the dependencies only
-4. provide a `config.yaml` file to let user define: direct depend framework of main project, excludes targets
+4. provide a `config.yaml` file to let user define: direct depend framework of main project, excludes targets/test targets, test targets that needs to be run (if empty run all the test targets)

 # Edge case to check